Distributionally Robust Optimization via Iterative Algorithms in Continuous Probability Spaces: Minimax Algorithmic Framework

-Before presenting the main convergence results, we first define a suitable stationary measure to evaluate the performance of the algorithm.
 Thanks to Lemma \ref{lem:V-wcvx}, we can adopt a stationary notion based on the Moreau envelope, which is commonly used in optimization for weakly convex functions.
 To be more precise, we define the Moreau envelope of $\mathcal{V}$ with $r>\rho$ for any $\phi\in\Phi$, denoted by $\mathcal{V}_{1/r}(\cdot)$, that

-The Moreau envelope has the following important property by directly adopt the proof in \cite[Lemma 2.2]{davis2019stochastic}.
+The Moreau envelope has the following important property by directly adopting the proof in \cite[Lemma 2.2]{davis2019stochastic}.